 Big Lipped Alligator Moment: In the episode "Let's Get Hairy," Shawn activates a revolving bookcase by grabbing a book.
 Gus is taken to the other side of the bookcase.
 It spins back around when Shawn puts the book back.
 Shawn never notices, Gus never says anything, and the incident is never heard of again.

 Complete Monster: Mr. Yin (also known as Karl Rotmensen) is an even more depraved murderer than his former apprentice and daughter Yang.
 He introduces himself by murdering several people and arranging the corpses in a Yin/Yang symbol.
-A fan of Alfred Hitchcock, Yin murders a woman named Mary in a manner reminiscent of the famous “Shower Scene” from Psycho.
+A fan of Alfred Hitchcock, Yin murders a man named Mary in a manner reminiscent of the famous “Shower Scene” from Psycho.
 Using this theme as a distraction, he kidnaps the hero Shawn's girlfriend and forces Sean to choose between catching Yin or saving her.
 When he reappears, he continues attempting to murder Shawn and everyone close to him.
 What makes him even more monstrous is his sheer pettiness.
 By his own admission he never loved his daughter, yet he was still angry when Shawn indirectly inspired her to finally stand up to him.
 He's not angry he lost his daughter, he's angry he lost a tool.
-It is also revealed that he's the one who made Yang the monster she was, making him responsible for all her murders as well.
+It is also revealed that he's the one who actually committed the murders Yang supposedly committed.

 Critical Research Failure: In "You Can't Handle This Episode", a guard at a military base reacts with awe when he sees that Juliet's brother has DOD-TS security clearance.
 While the mistake is understandable—the acronym stands for Department of Defense-Top Secret—it's not actually a particularly high or exclusive level of security clearance (just working at a company that contracts with the military is enough to get you DOD-TS clearance).